Stamp of Approval for West Midlands Custom Metal Stampings Specialists

 Throughout its history Clamason has made significant investment in its production capabilities, the purchase of larger stamping presses, andthe development of advanced welding and automation.
 This has enabled the company to target the expanding markets in the fields of automotive safety and electronics.
 Applications within these sectors include the development of complex custom metal stampings for airbags, engine control units, in-car entertainment systems and driverless technology, which is an increasingly important area of growth.

 In addition, Clamason also took the decision to invest in smaller high speed Bruderer presses and now manufactures more than 350 million components per annum for medical devices.
 To support its customers, Clamason has BS ISO 9001, ISO/TS16949, ISO14001 and BS13485 accreditations, and is certified to FDA CFR21 Parts 820, the US standard for custom metal stampings for medical device, and is one of the only stampers in Europe to be compliant to this standard.

 “We are presently embarking on an important new medical (coil spring) project,” Ian adds.
 “Our customer in this instance has a good understanding of how we operate and they like that we can bring our automotive experience to this particular market.
 The fact that we can rapidly bring a high level of competence to what is traditionally a slow-moving industry is also something that our customer is very excited about.”

-Stable and profitable, Clamason expects to achieve further growth of around 18 per cent for the year 2016-2017.
-“This is a market that is in constant need for innovation and being at the cutting edge of design, productivity and automation, has gone hand-in-hand with our ability to deliver quality products in short timeframes,” Neil concludes.
+Stable and profitable, the company expects to achieve an added growth of around 18 per cent for the year 2016-2017.
+“This is a market that is in constant need for innovation and being at the cutting edge of design, automation and productivity, has gone hand-in-hand with our ability to deliver quality products in extremely short time-frames,” Neil concludes.
 “It is this level of service that continues to strengthen the relationships with our range of global customers.”